-What It Is: "Cool, chic, and completely urbane, Jungsik is the epitome of contemporary elegance."
+What It Is: "Cool, chic, and completely urbane, Jungsik is the epitome of contemporary elegance," state inspectors.

 What It Is: A 24-hour hotspot located in the heart of K-Town.

-What Our Inspectors Say: "Make sure to go for the outstanding clay pot galbi highlighting tender USDA Prime beef short ribs marinated on the bone for 24 hours, then cut tableside and grilled to heavenly perfection on the spot."
+What Our Inspectors Say: "The first floor offers the most robust menu; the second floor is more intimate, with zen-like private dining rooms and a set menu featuring Imperial cuisine.
+Each floor is packed with blonde wooden tables fixed with grills.
+However, make sure to go for the outstanding clay pot galbi highlighting tender USDA Prime beef short ribs marinated on the bone for 24 hours, then cut tableside and grilled to heavenly perfection on the spot."

 What It Is: "The modest space is spread over two floors and is mighty popular for barbecue-seeking groups."

-What Our Inspectors Say: "The fact that these grills still use charcoal only adds to the overall lure.
-And no matter the time, one can expect to find hordes of diners huddling around platters of marinated beef short ribs (kalbi) or thinly-sliced pork belly (samgyupsal)."
+What Our Inspectors Say: "These grills still use charcoal only, adding to the overall lure, though it's hands-on only during dinner.
+No matter the time, one can expect to find hordes of diners huddling around platters of marinated beef short ribs (kalbi) or thinly sliced pork belly (samgyupsal)."